dotnet-outdated/dotnet-outdated/README.md

   -vl|--version-lock <VERSION_LOCK>          Specifies whether the package should be locked to the current Major or Minor version.
 Possible values: None (default), Major or Minor.
   -t|--transitive                            Specifies whether it should detect transitive dependencies.
   -td|--transitive-depth <TRANSITIVE_DEPTH>  Defines how many levels deep transitive dependencies should be analyzed.
 Integer value (default = 1)
+  -f|--fail-on-updates                       Specifies whether it should return a non-zero exit code when updates are found.
   -u|--upgrade:<TYPE>                        Specifies whether outdated packages should be upgraded.
 Possible values for <TYPE> is Auto (default) or Prompt.
 ```